kosi-so/basic_arithmetic/README.md

 # basic_arithmetic
-A Python Scrpt that consists of basic mathematical functions such as addition, subtraction, division, etc.
+A Python Script that consists of basic mathematical functions such as addition, subtraction, division, etc.